j-easy/easy-random/README.md

 jPopulator is a java library that allows you to populate java beans with random data.

-Populating a deep type hierarchy by hand is a tedious task and the goal of jPopulator is to make this task hassle-free.
+Populating a deep type hierarchy by hand is a tedious task and the goal of jPopulator is to make this task easy.

 Let's see an example, suppose you have the following classes:

 ![](https://github.com/benas/jPopulator/raw/master/site/person.png)

-If you want to populate a `Person` bean with jPopulator, you write this:
+If you want to populate a `Person` bean with jPopulator, you write this snippet:

 ```java
 Populator populator = new PopulatorBuilder().build();